pajasthecat/genealogy-server/README.md

 ## Db - Neo4j

 Since the relationship between the enteties are as important as the enteties themself I thought this poject could be a good time to try a graph database.
-The choice fel on Neo4j.
+The choice fell on Neo4j.

 ### To get a local instance, do the steps below.